 You have probably seen the climbers wearing tape on their fingers and forearms, may it be while jumping off the boulder wall or while finishing a top rope route.
 For beginners, once you wear tape you start to feel more legit as a climber.
 But what is athletic tape and its intended benefit?
 As per Poole Birrer: "athletic taping is the process of applying tape directly to the skin in order to maintain a stable position of bones and muscles during athletic activity".
 If the tape stabilizes a certain position, then why can climbers still perform routes while having tape on their fingers and limbs?

 Our fingers were not meant to receive tremendous amounts of force.
 With holds like crimpers, the fingers are under stress at this position.
-You have to climb tens and hundreds times to work on your finger strength.
+You have to climb tens and hundreds of times to work on your finger strength.
 It is even recommended to be active in climbing a year before starting on campus training, to prevent injury.

 What does the tape do?

 You start the same way as the ring shape, but then you work around, above, back, then over, creating an X-shape.
 See the illustration below to fully understand the process.
 Make sure that you are not putting too much pressure while doing this---the blood flow should not be interrupted and the joints should be able to properly work.
-Same goes when doing a ring shape.
+The same goes when doing a ring shape.

 You have seen climbers put tape on their wrists as well, which you can further read on here.
 Taping has been part of the climbers' culture for a long time, and physical therapists have been using it for various applications.
 Just don't forget to ease your way into training, so that you won't end up with an injury that a strip of tape can't cure!